arielgarmendia/arch_migration_ADRs/ADRs/assumption3.md

 > Context

 - We have a new set of endpoints gouped in domain specific context, either in new domain bounded microservices or added to existing domain microservices.
-- Those endpoints represent operations coming from old nackend structures such as *ViewMode*, *ViewData* and/or *ViewBag*.
+- Those endpoints represent operations coming from old backend structures such as *ViewMode*, *ViewData* and/or *ViewBag*.
-- We assume we have will documented all these processes and we also have a set of i.e. *Postman* collections.
+- We assume we have well documented all these processes and we also have a set of i.e. *Postman* collections.

 > Problem Statement